Table of Contents

 Stargardt Disease Treatment

-There is no cure or treatment for this condition.
-However, doctors often recommend that people wear sunglasses in the sun and areas where the light is bright.
-For example, when someone goes to a grocery store, they should wear sunglasses since it is a bright environment.
-While it has not been proven, doctors believe that sunglasses offer protective benefits.
+There is no cure or treatment for Stargardt Disease.
+Doctors often recommend that people with the condition wear sunglasses in the sun and areas where the light is bright.
+While it has not been proven as helpful through research or clinical trials, doctors do believe sunglasses offer protective benefits.

 Vascular endothelial growth factor (VEGF) is a protein that is naturally occurring in the body.
 It works to support organ and tissue growth by triggering new blood vessel formation.
 However, with wet macular degeneration and certain other diseases, it can cause the formation of abnormal blood vessels.
 This can result in loss of central vision and scarring when the vessels develop in the eyes.

 These medications work to inhibit the activation and binding of VEGF receptors.
 Getting shots regularly may stop the formation of these abnormal blood vessels.
-The medicine is injected directly into the affected eye.
-The doctor uses anesthesia first, so the person has no discomfort.
+Following anesthetic eye drops, doctors inject the medicine directly into affected eyes.

-Throughout the world, scientists are conducting clinical trials to look into new possible treatments for this disease.
-There is a gene therapy treatment that is being explored in Europe.
-This gene therapy introduces a virus that triggers formation of ABCR protein.
+European doctors are exploring gene therapy as a possible treatment.
+One promising therapy introduces a virus that triggers formation of ABCR protein.
 The theory is that this protein will replace the defective one.

 Macular Degeneration Treatments